Certificate of Proficiency

 Students may choose to spend a semester or an entire academic year in Russia or a Eurasian country.
 The program maintains information and offers advice on a number of study abroad programs.
 For more information contact Program Manager Kathleen Allen or the University's Office of International Programs.

 Other opportunities for study abroad are sometimes available.
 For instance, the Princeton Institute for International and Regional Studies offered six-week intensive courses in Istanbul and St. Petersburg as part of the Global Seminars study abroad program in the summer of 2009.
 These seminars included study, language instruction, travel, and community service.
 In Istanbul, there were internship opportunities available at the conclusion of the seminar.

 When feasible, students will submit senior theses on a Russian or Eurasian topic within their departmental concentration using Russian, Polish, or Turkic language materials.
 Alternatively, the topic may fall under comparative studies relating to Eurasia.
-With approval from the director of the Program in Russian and Eurasian Studies, students majoring in one of the sciences, mathematics, or engineering whose senior thesis does not deal with a Russian or Eurasian subject may complete the program by submitting an original piece of research dealing with Russia or Eurasia (in an appendix to a study of Russian work in the given experimental field, for example).
+With approval from the director of the Program in Russian, East European, and Eurasian Studies, students majoring in one of the sciences, mathematics, or engineering whose senior thesis does not deal with a Russian or Eurasian subject may complete the program by submitting an original piece of research dealing with Russia or Eurasia (in an appendix to a study of Russian work in the given experimental field, for example).
 Junior independent work may also be considered.